What you need to know with regard to the EU-UK relations after Brexit: working, studying in UK, travelling, ordering goods etc.

 In the 1920s and 1930s, political and trade relations between Estonia and the United Kingdom flourished.
 More than 30% of Estonia’s exports went to the UK, an important trade partner for Estonia at the time.The United Kingdom never recognised Estonia’s annexation in 1940.
 The UK reaffirmed its recognition of Estonia’s independence on 27 August 1991 after de facto independence had been restored.
 Diplomatic relations were re-established on 5 September 1991, following which the embassies were re-opened in Tallinn and London.
 Since then, relations between Estonia and the UK have been exemplified by their consistency and vigour.
 In July 1992, the UK restored visa-free travel with Estonia, being thereby the first EU member state to restore the validity of agreements concluded with the Republic of Estonia in the 1920s and 30s.

-Current Estonian ambassador in London is Tiina Intelmann who presented her credentials to Her Majesty Queen Elizabeth II on 22.
-November 2017.
-The current Ambassador of the United Kingdom to Estonia is Theresa Bubbear (since September 7th, 2016).
+Current Estonian ambassador in London is Viljar Lubi (since August 2021).
+The current Ambassador of the United Kingdom to Estonia is Ross Allen (since June 2021).

-Estonia’s interests are also represented by seven honorary consuls: John Workman in Cheltenham, Adam Beaumont in Leeds, in Scotland: Iain Lawson (Paisley), Simpson Buglass (Aberdeen), and Peter Ferry (Edinburgh); Mark J. Ewings in Belfast, and Auberon Ashbrooke on Jersey (Chennel islands).
+Estonia’s interests are also represented by six honorary consuls: John Workman in Cheltenham, Adam Beaumont in Leeds, in Scotland: Simpson Buglass (Aberdeen), and Peter Ferry (Edinburgh); Mark J. Ewings in Belfast, and Auberon Ashbrooke on Jersey (Chennel islands).
 In October 2015 a new Estonian Embassy building was opened in London, which enables to offer better consular services for Estonian citizens who are living and working in the UK.

 The relations between United Kingdom and Estonia are active and good – communication takes place on the level of ministries and offices as well as on a higher political level.
 Allied relations in NATO and the mission in Afghanistan are common components in the defence relations of Estonia and the United Kingdom.
 UK is one of the biggest contributors to NATO.
 That determines the character of the security policy dialogue between the two countries.
 UK has provided assistance to Estonia in the implementation of defence reforms.